verum-orbital/verum-flutter/README.md

 #### Features to be completed by the end of July:
-- Post timing restrictions
+- Post timing restrictions ✅
-- Gamification/Points system
+- Gamification/Points system ✅
- - Incentivise users to post regularly & abide by timing constraints
+ - Incentivise users to post regularly & abide by timing constraints ✅
- - Allow users to earn “reputation/credibility” that shows how unfiltered their posts are (to what extent they abide by the spirit of the platform)
+ - Allow users to earn “reputation/credibility” that shows how unfiltered their posts are (to what extent they abide by the spirit of the platform)  ✅
-- Privacy Settings (private or public account)
-- Likes System
+- Likes System ✅
-- Comment system
-- Chat/Messaging

 ## Current Progress